Ars Technica: Russia has plans to compete with SpaceX - however there are weak points

 20 November 2017 23: 29

-The cheapest option to return the first stage, in my opinion - landing on an airplane.
-Of the additional equipment of the first stage - small light wings, possibly carbon fiber, the technology worked out (the same MC21), final landing gear and landing control system, also worked out on Buran.
-Now it can be much more compact and lighter than on the Buran.
-The first stage, after the development of fuel is relatively light, has sufficient speed and energy to plan in the desired area and sit on the allocated lane.
-God knows what task, they solved it and more difficult.
-In any case, it is not necessary to drag fuel upwards for 40 km for vertical landing, the "reclining legs-paws" are much heavier than the chassis, the control system on the Falcon, on the planning stage, is similar in terms of weight and size characteristics.
-Wings are much lighter than fuel, making them retractable or folding, I think not necessarily, a speed of the order of three to five Machs a step with wings reaches a decent height, I think above 20 km, in a rarefied atmosphere.
-Serious heat loads will not be yet.
-Then the speed drops to zero and further planning down.
-There is no need to build an aerodrome - it is not alone in the area of the cosmodrome.
-In fact, the first stage becomes a cruise missile, which must be brought to the point and put on the strip at the last stage.
+The cheapest option for returning the first stage, in my opinion, is an airplane landing.
+Of the additional equipment for the first stage - small light wings, possibly carbon fiber, the technology has been tested (the same MS21), retractable landing gear and a landing control system, also tested on Buran.
+Now it can be much more compact and lighter than on Buran.
+The first stage, after running out of fuel, is relatively light, has sufficient speed and energy reserves to glide to the desired area and land on a dedicated runway.
+Not a big deal, more difficult ones have been solved.
+In any case, there is no need to drag fuel up 40 km for a vertical landing, the "folding legs-paws" are much heavier than the chassis, the control system on both the Falcon and the gliding stage are similar in terms of weight and size characteristics.
+Wings are much lighter than fuel, I don't think it's necessary to make them retractable or folding, the speed of about three to five Machs is reached by the stage with wings at a decent altitude, I think above 20 km, in a rarefied atmosphere.
+There won't be any serious thermal loads yet.
+Then the speed drops to zero and then glides downwards.
+There's no need to build an airfield - there are more than one in the area of the cosmodrome.
+In fact, the first stage becomes a cruise missile, which must be brought to a point and landed on the runway at the last stage.

 It seems to me, from the point of view of weight return, such a scheme for returning the first stage is preferable to vertical landing using jet thrust.